blacksmithgu/datacore/README.md

 ### Current Progress

-The repo has just been created and some initial framework setup; expect to see early releases available in Obsidian in late January 2023!
+The repo has just been created and some initial framework setup; expect to see early releases available in Obsidian this winter!